syntasso/kratix-docs/docs/main/01-quick-start.md

 ```

 You are now ready to use your Postgres Resources!

-To validate, you can run:
+To validate, you can access it through the `psql` environment by running:

 ```
 kubectl exec -it acid-example-postgresql-0 -- sh -c "